Free Video Poker Online Guide

 While the full-pay versions of video poker can give the player an edge over the house, casinos also have plenty of low-pay versions designed to offer lesser payouts and therefore greater profits for the house.
 Luckily, you can spot these machines by looking at their pay tables, and it’s always wise to steer clear of them in favor of the more generous machines.

 The full-pay version of Jacks or Better, for example, offers nine times the player’s bet for a full house and six times the wager for a flush.
 This would be expressed as 9/6 Jacks or Better.
 Short-pay versions of the game range from 9/5 Jacks or Better to 6/5 Jacks or Better.
-Since a large amount of players won’t bother to look at the pay tables, they’re likely to play one of these games instead of their more generous counterparts.
+Since a large number of players won’t bother to look at the pay tables, they’re likely to play one of these games instead of their more generous counterparts.
 This results in bigger hauls for the casino, which makes up for any losses they might suffer on the full-pay versions.

-The History of Video Poker
+Video Poker History

 Video poker got its start in the 1970s thanks to Si Redd, who was then working for Bally.
 He pitched company executives the idea of a game based around draw poker, but they were more interested in slot machines at the time.
-So Si took out a patent on the game, partnered with Fortune Coin Company from Reno, and started his own enterprise known as Sircoma – which sounded like a disease but actually stood for “Si Redd Coin Machines”.
+Si Redd took out a patent on the game and partnered with the Reno-based Fortune Coin Company.
+Together, they started the enterprise known as Sircoma – which sounded like a disease but actually stood for “Si Redd Coin Machines”.